karlgluck/ggez-labkit/ggez-labkit-unity-project/Assets/GGEZ/Labkit/Golem/README.md

 ## Circuits can write variables without violating order-independence

 The fact that this is possible has tripped me up a few times and I keep thinking I have to do something special to fix it, so I thought I'd just write down the conclusion.
 Circuits writing variables is fine because of the variable phase.
 Even though circuits queue cells for processing, writing a variable does not immediately cause the cells that read the variable to be processed; hence, a cell is able to write a variable during iteration of the dirty-cell priority queue without causing issues like having a cell be evaluated multiple times in one frame.

+## Archetypes and Components must be assets

+Archetypes and Components are ScriptableObjects.
+A ScriptableObject field on a MonoBehaviour in a non-prefab GameObject that references an instance that is not an asset will be saved in the scene that contains the GameObject.
+It would seem intuitive, then, that creating a prefab from that GameObject would preserve those ScriptableObject fields in the serialized GameObject.

+This is not what happens.
+Instead, the prefab's version loses its references... kinda.
+In memory, until the next asset refresh, the prefab will either reference null, reference a valid object that Unity's overriden equality operator declares to be null, or will reference scene objects and show `Mismatched type` in the inspector.
+I've spent a long time trying to use reflection trickery combined with `ISerializationCallbackReceiver` and `OnValidate` to fix this behavior.
+I have come to the conclusion that until Unity supports this natively, using `ScriptableObject` as a non-asset is too fragile to be worth trying to support.

+So, the workflow must expose each Archetype and Component as assets.

 # Worklist